BitcoinQnA/ln-guide/index.md

 Keysend?
 MPP?

-Being able to do fast and cheap payments to a single user might be beneficial if you are conducting many transactions but don't forget that each channel has a blockchain footprint of two on transactions, so opening a channel to do just a couple of payments is counter productive.
+Being able to do fast and cheap payments to a single user might be beneficial if you are conducting many transactions but don't forget that each channel has a blockchain footprint of two on chain transactions, so opening a channel to do just a couple of payments is counter productive.
 Lightning is not always the answer.
 So what happen's when a user wants to make a Lightning payment to someone they don't have a channel open with, surely they don't need to have to open channels with every person they want to transact with?

 Thankfully not, this is where the Lightning Network starts to shine!
 Provided you have 1 or 2 channels to fairly well connected nodes, you can route transactions to people you aren't directly connected with, via people you have a direct connection (a channel) with.